 With OAuth, you don't need to create or store an API key.
 Your LLM client completes authentication through your browser, including consent, token exchange (PKCE), and token refresh.

-First use behavior: the first time you call a lemlist tool, your browser opens a consent page where you select your team and authorize access.
+First use behavior: the first time you connect (or call a lemlist tool), your browser opens a consent page where you select your team and authorize access.

 Token handling: managed automatically (access token ~1 hour, refresh token ~30 days).